suryansh314/memories-MERN/README.md

 Live run at: https://katmi-memories.netlify.app/

-PS: It is an old version, latest version had some bugs after deployment due to which it is not live yet.
+PS: Old version is deployed as of now, latest version had some bugs after deployment due to which it is not live yet.

 To run front-end do `cd client-up` then `npm install` and finally `npm start`.